douglasgscofield/fastrank/README.md

 We are interested in this because we are trying to beat `.Internal(rank(...))` under all conditions.
-I think because of the way this works, we will *not* beat it for short vectors because the call overhead for `.Call` is simply greater than for `.Internal` and there is now way around this.
+I think because of the way this works, we will *not* beat it for short vectors because the call overhead for `.Call` is simply greater than for `.Internal` and there is no way around this.

 `.Internal` is handled via a special dispatch table that is compiled into base
 R.  It is described in the R Internals manual, and at a blog post.